 Guest Editor SANTI ELIJAH HOLLEY has contributed fiction, essays, and journalism to Tin House, VICE, Pacifica Literary Review, Monkeybicycle, SmokeLong Quarterly, and NAILED, among other places.
-He is a contributing writer for The Portland Mercury, Portland’s alternative weekly newspaper, and a contributing writer for Los Angeles-based ENDPAIN.
+He is a contributing writer for The Portland Mercury, Portland’s alternative weekly newspaper.
 A recipient of the 2017 Oregon Literary Fellowship, Holley lives in Portland, Oregon.

-CARRIE KILMAN loves stories that explore what can divide and connect different peoples, places, and points of view.
+Founding Editor CARRIE KILMAN loves stories that explore what can divide and connect different peoples, places, and points of view.
 A former staff writer for Teaching Tolerance magazine and a graduate of the Salt Institute for Documentary Studies, Carrie has written extensively about social justice movements across the US.
 Her work has appeared in In These Times, Alternet.org, Tolerance.org, Yankee Magazine, and Wisconsin Public Radio.
-She currently lives in Madison, Wisconsin, where she is a staff editor for the Wisconsin Historical Society Press and runs a life-story writing program for senior citizens. (@cailo)
+She currently lives in Madison, Wisconsin, with her husband, toddler, and elderly spaniel. (@cailo)

-When TOWLES KINTZ isn’t at a playground, in her kitchen, or keeping her toddler from launching himself off of the living room furniture, she seeks respite in great literature.
+Founding Editor TOWLES KINTZ is an essayist, editor, and mother of three.
+When she isn’t at a playground, in her kitchen, or keeping her toddler from launching himself off of the living room furniture, she seeks respite in great literature.
 Her essays have appeared in Brevity, The Writer’s Chronicle, and Art House America, among others.
 Kintz holds a B.A. in English from Davidson College and an MFA in creative nonfiction writing from Goucher College.
-She lives in Nashville, Tennesee, with her family. (@proximitymag)
+She lives in Nashville, Tennesee, with her family.

-MAGGIE MESSITT is passionate about narratives most storytellers pass over and places most people will never visit.
+Founding & Managing Editor MAGGIE MESSITT is passionate about narratives most storytellers pass over and places most people will never visit.
 She spent eight years in South Africa as a freelance journalist, newspaper and magazine editor, and the director of a writing school for women.
 Most recently, her work has appeared in Creative Nonfiction, Teaching Tolerance, River Teeth, and elsewhere.
 Longlisted for the 2016 Sunday Times Alan Paton Award, The Rainy Season: Three Lives in the New South Africa is her first book.
-She currently lives in Pittsburgh, Pennsylvania, where she is finishing her PhD in creative nonfiction and her next book, a hybrid of investigation and memoir. (@maggiemessitt)
+She currently lives in Pittsburgh, Pennsylvania, teaches in the Goucher College MFA program, and is finishing her next book, a hybrid of investigation and memoir. (@maggiemessitt)